-What influences the exotherm?
+What other parameters influences the exotherm?

-- Resin/hardener system: Within the WWA range, some systems are faster than others.
-Faster curing systems enable faster production, but will always also have a higher exotherm temperature, limiting the thickness they can be used on.
-Consequently, choosing the system adapted to part dimensions must be a primary consideration. - Resin/hardener temperature: Storage temperature greatly influences the exotherm temperature.
+- Resin/hardener temperature: Storage temperature greatly influences the exotherm temperature.
 The hotter the initial temperature of the product, the higher the exotherm.
 Yet, storing and using product at lower temperature than 20°c is not recommended as a low temperature makes the viscosity of the resin increase and will affect the natural degassing properties of the resin. - Room temperature: As for storing temperature, room temperature at which the resin is to be used has a major influence on the exothermic peak.
 WWA resins should not be casted when the room temperature is above 23°C when casting very thick quantities.
 On the contrary, a lower room temperature will reduce the exotherm and therefore will enable to cast bigger thicknesses.
 This is particularly important to take in account in summer where it may be necessary to cast in air-conditioned rooms only.